danish981/learning-vue3/README.md

 - optimize the code  (like fixing the v-for with v-bind keys and not using the :index for the custom iterative elements)
 - there should be a little toast message for adding, updating and deleting the todo item
 - deleting the all todo items at once
+- instead of clicking the button, we should make the enter button functional
+- prevent adding duplicated todo element
 -